egoist/use-config/README.md

 > **NOTE:**
 >
-> when config value is falsy, we will ignore it.
-For example, you have a `package.json` but `pkg.configName` does not exist.
+> when config value is `undefined`, we will ignore it and find next file.
+For example, you have a `package.json` but `pkg[name]` does not exist.
+If it's the last file that we can find, we will return `{ path, config: undefined }`.

 ## API